-In 2009, Blue Hill resident Hadley Friedman founded The Simmering Pot, and it has been housed at the Church from the beginning.
-Simmering Pot is a non-profit entity under the umbrella of ROSC (Resources Organizing for Social Change).
+In 2009, Blue Hill resident Hadley Friedman founded The Simmering Pot, and it has been housed at the Church from the beginning, with the exception of the Covid Years when in-person dining was temporarily suspended.
+Simmering Pot is a 501(c)3 non-profit organization.
 It provides a weekly wholesome and nutritious meal, free of charge to anyone, regardless of income, in the Blue Hill Peninsula community.
 Ingredients are sourced as locally as possible, supporting local farmers.
 More than one hundred dinners are served each week.
-On the first Monday of each month, volunteers from Blue Hill Memorial Hospital generously prepare the dinner.

 Meals are served in Jonathan Fisher Hall at the Church, Mondays from 2:30 to 6:00pm year round, except major holidays.
 All are welcome to eat in or take out.
 There is never a charge, but a donation basket is available.
 Donations from individuals and businesses help sustain the program.
-If you would like to volunteer with preparing, serving or cleaning up, please contact Mary Hildebrand at (207) 664-9661, or Paula Mrozocki at (207) 664-8372.
+If you have questions or would like to volunteer, please contact Maria Matthews at email@example.com or Simmering Pot, PO Box 112, Blue Hill, ME 04614.

 Tree of Life Food Pantry

 The food pantry was founded in 1987 by the Church, and the thrift shop was added in 1990.
 After being housed in a few locations, and a change of name, the Tree of Life Food Pantry and TurnStyle Thrift Shop have been at their current location on South Street since 1994.

 Food is given free of charge to citizens from the eight towns on the Blue Hill Peninsula: Blue Hill, Brooklin, Brooksville, Castine, Orland, Penobscot, Sedgwick and Surry.
 No one in need of food is turned away.
 Currently over 1,300 families are registered.
 About 220 families come in for food each week.

 The Tree of Life purchases food from the Good Shepherd Food Bank of Maine, and from various wholesale food companies or stores.
 Donations of food may be delivered to the TurnStyle during open hours, or to the Food Pantry on Thursdays from 8:30am to 3:30pm.
 All food is received and stocked by volunteers.